 - Have assets to offer in your marketplace.

-- Get those assets set up to work with Ocean Protocol.
+- Prepare those assets to work with Ocean Protocol.

 At the time of writing, the following kinds of assets were supported: